 Tuesday, Nov.
 7, 2017

-If you are experiencing discrimination in your workplace based on your gender identity, we can help you assert your rights to a workplace free of discrimination and harassment.
+If you are experiencing discrimination in your workplace based on your gender identity, or having problems with gender equity in the workplace, we can help you assert your rights to a workplace free of discrimination and harassment.